renuy/docs-cluster-essentials/deploy.md

     kubectl config get-contexts
     ```

-    For example:
+1. Set the context to the cluster that you want to use for the Cluster Essentials install.

     ```
-    $ kubectl config get-contexts
-    CURRENT   NAME                                CLUSTER           AUTHINFO                                NAMESPACE
-            aks-repo-trial                      aks-repo-trial    clusterUser_aks-rg-01_aks-repo-trial
-    *       aks-tap-cluster                     aks-tap-cluster   clusterUser_aks-rg-01_aks-tap-cluster

-    ```

-1. Set the context to the cluster that you want to use for the Tanzu Application Platform packages install.
-    For example, set the context to the `aks-tap-cluster` context by running:

-    ```
-    kubectl config use-context aks-tap-cluster
-    ```

-    For example:

-    ```
-    $ kubectl config use-context aks-tap-cluster
+    kubectl config use-context CONTEXT-NAME
-    Switched to context "aks-tap-cluster".
     ```

 ### <a id='install'></a> Deploy onto cluster